 Looking for Father’s Day brunch recipes?
-I have plenty to choose from!
+Luckily for you, I have plenty to choose from!

-If your dad is a chicken and waffles kind of guy, I have you covered.
+Whether your dad is a chicken and waffles kind of guy or someone who likes it sweet, I have you covered.

 If you’re looking for a way to put a new spin on an old favorite, try making your muffins with pancake mix instead.